 Another way to test the soil moisture is with a moisture meter.
 You should water your citrus tree when the meter falls from moist to dry.

-While the exact watering schedule depends on the factors mentioned above, here are some estimates regarding how often to water a citrus tree.
+While the exact watering schedule depends on the above factors, here are some estimates regarding how often to water a citrus tree.

-Citrus trees aren’t too picky when it comes to the type of water.
+Citrus trees aren’t too picky regarding the type of water.
 Regular tap water is typically fine.
-If you have very hard tap water, use rainwater or filtered water.
+If you have very hard tap water, use rainwater or filtered water (the one I use for one my plants).

 When you water your citrus tree, use a watering can or hose to apply water at the base of the plant.
 Avoid watering the leaves as this can lead to disease problems.